jpbalarini/ios-template-swift/README.md

 * Be sure to set SBKeyAPIKeyCrashlitycs in Constants.swift and to add the Run Script.
 * Create organization in Fabric/Crashlytics.
 * Add applications to this organization for all schemes.
+* Uncomment the Crashlytics.startWithAPIKey(SBKeyAPIKeyCrashlitycs) to register the app

 ### Rename .xcdatamodeld
 * Rename CoreData/iOS-Template.xcdatamodel